sdee3/polovniautomobili-uzivo/README.md

 ## How to get started

-Simply create an additional file/module to the root folder called config.js.
+Edit the config.js file.
 It contains two properties telling the Vue component how many ads to display and how often to re-fetch data.

 Example: